Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 #### **4.4.
 Data Access & Output**

-Both `Expr` and `SingleExpr` can read pixel data and frame properties.
+Both `Expr`/`VkExpr` and `SingleExpr` can read pixel data and frame properties.
 However, their methods and capabilities differ significantly due to their execution models.

 > [!IMPORTANT]
 > **Read-After-Write Behavior for Pixels**